raspberrypilearning/uploading-weather-data-to-weather-underground/en/step_6.md

 ## Using Python to upload your data

 One of the great things about Python is the huge number of libraries that people have written and made available for free.
-Here you're going to use the `requests` module, so make sure you've installed it.
+Here you're going to use the `requests` library, so make sure you've installed it.

 [[[generic-python-requests]]]

-- Now that you can make HTTP requests using Python, let's construct the code to send your Weather Station data to Weather Underground.
+- Now that you can make HTTP requests using Python, let's construct the code to send your data to Weather Underground.
 First of all, import the Requests library.
 Add this line to the top of WU-upload.py.

     ```python
     import requests
     ```

 Now you need to develop the code to process each one of your weather readings.
 Rather than use actual measurements from your sensors during this development stage, create some test data as Python variables.
+Add these lines underneath your library imports.

    ```python
    humidity = 55.998